942v/TFAtWar/Readme.md

 Really fun weekend project!

 ## Setup
-This project is devided in 4 project-libraries and 1 client project Uses cocoapods as dependency manager
+This project is devided in 4 project-libraries and 1 client project.
+Uses cocoapods as dependency manager.
-In order to be able to run it you need to do a pod install on the client folder Once the pod install has ended you can open the TFAtWar.xcworkspace
+In order to be able to run it you need to do a pod install on the client folder.
+Once the pod install has ended you can open the TFAtWar.xcworkspace

 You can also compile each project library by itself by doing a pod install on the example folder inside each dependency and opening the [LibName].xcworkspace